celestiaorg/docs/docs/developers/taro-testnet.md

 and Celestia, and is dedicated to providing developers with an EVM-compatible execution layer to deploy their EVM applications on.

-## Taro Testnet: Celestia + OP Stack
+## Built with the OP Stack and Celestia

 The Taro Testnet is a testnet rollup a modified version of `optimism-bedrock` that uses Celestia as a data availability (DA) layer.
 This integration can be found in this [repository](https://github.com/celestiaorg/optimism).
-The testnet is hosted by [Caldera](https://caldera.xyz), who makes it easy to launch rollups with no code required.
+The testnet is hosted by [Caldera](https://caldera.xyz), who makes it easy to launch rollup swith no code required.

 In this setup, data handling is accomplished in two ways.
 Firstly, data is written to the DA layer, in this case, Celestia.
 Then, the data commitment